Cellularity of KLR and weighted KLRW algebras via crystals: Some consequences of sandwich cellularity

 is a pseudo idempotent, after which the rest of the argument works {\ver}.

-\textit{(b)+(c).} By \autoref{T:ConstructionMain} and \autoref{T:ConstructionMainTwo}, the sandwiched algebras are
+\textit{(b)+(c).} By \autoref{T:ConstructionMain} and \autoref{C:ConstructionMainTwo}, the sandwiched algebras are

 where the exponents $z_{i}$ are either two or three, depending on the type.
 Here, $f(\blam)$ is the number of dots on the steady strings, or the possible nonzero positions in $\Finch$.
-Thus, the claim follows from \autoref{T:SandwichMain}(c). \end{proof}
+Thus, both claims follow from \autoref{T:SandwichMain}(b). \end{proof}